FedEx Corporation, your single source for time-sensitive and time-deferred package, document, and freight transportation services internationally.

 Frequently Asked Questions

-To find a quick answer to one of the Frequently Asked Questions listed below, click on that question.
+To find a quick answer to one of the frequently asked questions listed below, click on

 Eligibility

-What are the qualifications to become a contractor for FedEx Custom Critical?
+What are the qualifications for an owner operator to become a contractor for FedEx Custom Critical?

 Safety takes priority at FedEx Custom Critical, and we’re looking for the best professional owner operators.
 Our general minimum requirements are: